EleMisi/ConditionalVAE/README.md

 # ConditionalVAE

 ------------------
-## Work in progress on Developement branch
+## Work in progress on Development branch
 -----------------